tonbadal/bayesian_edward/README.md

-# Bayesian implementatios with Edward
+# Bayesian implementatinos with Edward

 Implementation of some Bayesian tecniques with Edward package:
   - Bayessian Neural Network.